Rashi-Neosoft/shopping-cart/README.md

 # Shopping App

-This web application lets you browse through products and add picked products to the cart.
+This web application lets you browse through categories and add products to the cart.
 It is made using Vue3, Vuex, TypScript and Tailwind.

 ## Project Setup